FredIde/sherlog-holmes/README.md

 This will use the **OR** operation to connect the next filter.

+`--not`

+This will negate the next filter.

-    sherlog --level WARN --or --level ERROR --and --any-exception
+    sherlog --level WARN --or --not --level INFO --and --any-exception

 This is equivalent to:

-    (WARN || ERROR) && EXCEPTION
+    (WARN || !
+INFO) && EXCEPTION

-*NOTICE: you cannot do some fuzzy logics with these operations because there are no options to define the precedence*
+*NOTICE: try not to do fuzzy logics with this operators*

-`-t, --type TYPE`

-This will manually set the patterns definitions.
-If you don't specify this option, Sherlog will try the mapped ones with the first input line.
+### Operation Options

 `--print`